-Hosted by Jacob Stoops, this is a podcast about what life as an SEO is really like featuring some of the industry's best and brightest minds.
-We share stories about our experiences (good and bad), share knowledge, and much more.
+Hosted by Jacob Stoops, this is a podcast about the people of SEO, their stories, and what life as an SEO is really like.
+Featuring some of the industry's best and brightest minds, we share our experiences (both good and bad), talk about successes and failures, share strategic and tactical knowledge, and much more.

 In this episode, I speak with Matt O’Such, VP of Audience Development and SEO at Ziff Davis, the brand behind Everyday Health, What To Expect When Expecting, IGN, PCmag, Mashable.
 We discuss how he began as a designer, developer, database administrator in 1999, and transformed into an SEO, what it’s like to do SEO and content on such a massive scale, how to teach and develop trust with larger teams of writers to optimize content the right way, how they identify and optimize for new trends in the marketplace.
 We also talk about how life can become really "real" sometimes and how Matt specifically managed to persevere after his son was born with a life-threatening heart defect.

 In this episode, I turn the mic on myself to tell my full - and unfiltered - SEO story.
 I talk about how I got into SEO by accident, and chronicle my journey across many jobs and companies.
 I also talk about how things in my personal life, and several instances of fate, drove me to a career in SEO.
 I talk about what it's like to be at an agency when you lose your biggest client, fighting bouts of depression and impostor syndrome, my thoughts on the SEO conference circuit, share failures, success, talk my favorite SEO tools and advice, and much more.